yingyue0414/Reaction-System-Solver/README.md

 ---

-Feel free to explore and adapt the Reaction Kinetics Toolkit to meet your specific needs for chemical reaction analysis.
+Feel free to explore and adapt the Reaction Kinetics solver to meet your specific needs for chemical reaction analysis.
 If you have any questions or encounter issues, please refer to the code comments and documentation for additional information.